 On Sunday 31st May 2015 the Scottish Universities and Colleges (SUCA) team competed against the Irish Universities (IUAA) team at the Mary Peter’s Track in Belfast.
 This annual international competition resulted in a win for the Irish team, but saw a number of impressive Scottish performances along the way, resulting in new SUCA records and a string of PBs.

-The men’s team saw win’s for Edward Dudgeon in the 1500m, Thomas Ryan in the 5,000m, Jordan Charters in the Long Jump, and Remi Caudoux with a new SUCA record of 59.75m in the Javelin.
+The men’s team saw win’s for Edward Dudgeon in the 1500m, Ryan Thomson in the 5,000m, Jordan Charters in the Long Jump, and Remi Caudoux with a new SUCA record of 59.75m in the Javelin.
 Men’s Team Captain Andrew Murphy competed in three events with his best performance being second place in the Pole Vault where he set a new SUCA record of 4.50m.
 Sam O’Kane also competed in three events including a fine second place in the Shot Putt and third place in the Discus, where he achieved a personal best of 43.05m.

 With many closely fought competitions throughout the day there were also some impressive second place finishes; Chris Reynolds in the Discus, with a new SUCA record of 48.79m, Stephen Dunlop in the 100m, equalling the SUCA record of 10.97s, Krishawn Aiken in the 400m, Ewan Dyer in the 400m hurdles and Andrew Lawler in the 3,000m Steeplechase with a personal best 9:29.77.
 There were also PBs for Sam O’Kane in the Discus (43.05m), Adam Hobson in the Javelin (54.59m), Cameron Wilson in the Triple Jump (12.66m) and Kier Miller-Archibald in the steeplechase (11:27.18).
 Additionally Sam Davies ran his first ever 5,000m and finished in third place, showing great potential for future competitions.